codenart/codenart.github.io/_draft/2017-08-26-bootstrap-2-components-utilities.md

 Does it work?
 No? :D
 I'm sorry.
 That was my bad.
-I have not told you that the 2 classes `bg-trees` and `py-7` does not exist. :D
+I have not told you that the 2 classes `bg-trees` and `py-7` are not pre-defined by Bootstrap. :D

 Firstly, about [background utilities](https://getbootstrap.com/docs/4.0/utilities/colors/#background-color "ext"), Bootstrap offers many options with nice colors and gradients.
-But, for background images, we need to do some work with CSS.
+But, for background images, we need to do some works with CSS.
 Typically, people often create a class name which can describe its use (like Bootstrap's Utilities).
 So, here we have `bg-trees`. :D